vladi-rh/rhoai-genaiops-lab-instructions/docs/5-grounded-ai/3-vector-stores.md

     Go to your workbench and complete the hands-on exercises in `canopy/5-rag/3-vector-databases.ipynb`.
     This walks you through interacting with the vector database (without Llama Stack, we will add in Llama Stack for test and prod soon). -->

-6. Udate your Llama Stack in Test and Prod by opening up `genaiops-gitops/canopy/test/llama-stack/config.yaml` (test) and `genaiops-gitops/canopy/prod/llama-stack/config.yaml` (prod) and update the file as below:
+6. Update your Llama Stack in Test and Prod by opening up `genaiops-gitops/canopy/test/llama-stack/config.yaml` (test) and `genaiops-gitops/canopy/prod/llama-stack/config.yaml` (prod) and update the file as below:

     ```yaml
     ---